Rural counties see cost of crime double

 - Published

-Farmers saw the cost of crime more than double in some counties last year.
+Farmers saw the cost of crime rocket in some counties last year.

 Figures from insurer NFU Mutual show customer claims more than doubled in Shropshire and Herefordshire with vehicle theft being a big issue.